What Is A Buyer Agency Agreement?

 Buyer Agency Agreement, Explained

 This isn't just about one agent, though.
 The agreement has a number of real estate professionals involved, including your agent’s broker and other agents who are listing the homes you are interested in.
 It’s a mutually beneficial agreement.
-The real estate agent is given the security that you’ll use them when you buy a home, and you’re given the peace of mind that your agent has your best interests at heart.
+The real estate agent is given the security that you’ll use their services when you buy a home, and you’re given the peace of mind that your agent has your best interests at heart.

-Once you sign the agreement, your agent has a fiduciary responsibility to represent you and only you as they acquire information and negotiate terms.
+Once you sign the agreement, your real estate agent has a fiduciary responsibility to represent you and only you as they acquire information and negotiate terms.
 Agreements differ by market, so make sure your agent explains the specifics for your area.
 However, the general tenants of a buyer agency agreement are pretty universal, so let's take a deeper dive into those.

 With the basics out of the way, the next step is to understand the specific terms of a buyer agency contract so you won't be surprised when you start to read the fine print – which you should always do when signing anything.
-Here are a few of the things you might see and what they mean.
+Here are a few of the terms you might see and what they mean.

 At first glance, this can seem like a conflict of interest.
 You can imagine that this could create some tough decisions for the agent, as they now have a fiduciary responsibility to represent the interests of both you and the person selling your new home.
 What happens when those interests conflict?
 It presents the agent with a delicate balance to achieve.